jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 ### Spring-AOP (default)

-Spring-AOP creates proxies at spring container starts up.
-It is Runtime weaving using proxy.

-Spring-AOP will build a proxy for your objects, with a JDKDynamicProxy if your bean implements an interface or via CGLIB dynamic proxy to implementation class  if your bean doesn't implement any interface.

 Spring-AOP is one of the essential parts of the spring framework. the spring framework is based on IoC and AOP.
 The AOP is one of the most important parts of the framework.

-@Interface, @Aspect @Component or META-INFO/aop.xml,  @Around/@Before/@After, ProceedingJointPoint.proceed(), @Pointcut("execution(public * foo..*.*(..))"), @Pointcut("@annotation(annotation class name)"), @Pointcut("within(<package> or <interface>)")
+Spring-AOP creates proxies at spring container loading time.
+It is Runtime weaving using proxy.

-<aop:aspectj-autoproxy/>: It enables @AspectJ style of aspect declaration, but AspectJ runtime is not used.
-It still use Spring AOP proxies because of 'aop:" namespace.
+@enableAspectJAutoProxy on a @configuration class, OR, <aop:aspectj-autoproxy/> in xml config, it enables @AspectJ style of aspect declaration, but AspectJ runtime is not used.
+It still use Spring AOP proxies.

+Spring-AOP will build a proxy for your objects, using a JDKDynamicProxy if your bean implements an interface, OR, using CGLIB dynamic proxy to subclass an implementation class  if your bean doesn't implement any interface.

+@EnableAspectJAutoProxy(proxyTargetClass = true) will force Spring container to always use CGLIB style subclass proxy.

+@Interface, @Aspect @Component or META-INFO/aop.xml,  @Around/@Before/@After, ProceedingJointPoint.proceed(), @Pointcut("execution(public * foo..*.*(..))"), @Pointcut("@annotation(annotation class name)"), @Pointcut("within(<package> or <interface> or <annotation class name>)")

+Spring Framework's support for AspectJ LTW (Load Time Weaver).
+Load-time weaving (LTW) refers to the process of weaving AspectJ aspects into the class files as they are being loaded into Spring context container.
+The focus of this section is on configuring and using LTW in the Spring application context container.

-### AspectJ - configed by @enableAspectJAOPProxy on a @configuration class.
+### AspectJ

-libs: aspectj-maven-plugin, org.aspectj.aspectjweaver.jar, org.aspectj.aspectjrt.jar, org.aspectj.aspectjtools.jar
+libs: aspectj-maven-plugin, org.aspectj.aspectjtools.jar, org.aspectj.aspectjweaver.jar, org.aspectj.aspectjrt.jar,

-AspectJ modifies class bytecodes at compilation time or spring container loading time.
+AspectJ modifies class bytecodes at compilation time.
+Compile time weaving can offer benefits of performance (in some cases).

 - Compile time weaving.
-It is done through AspectJ Java Tools(ajc compiler) if source available or post compilation weaving (using compiled class files).
-Compile time weaving can offer benefits of performance (in some cases).
+It is done through AspectJ Tools(ajc compiler) if java source files are available

-- Spring Framework's support for AspectJ LTW (Load Time Weaver).
-Load-time weaving (LTW) refers to the process of weaving AspectJ aspects into the class files as they are being loaded into the Java virtual machine (JVM).
-The focus of this section is on configuring and using LTW in the Spring application context container.
+- OR post compilation weaving (using compiled class files).

 ### Comparison

-there are two major differences btwn Spring AOP and AspectJ AOP:
+there are two major differences btwn Spring-AOP and AspectJ-AOP:

 - the type of weaving.
-  Spring approach is simpler and more manageable.
+  Spring-aop approach is simpler and more manageable.
 But with the Spring AOP you can't use the all power of AOP because the implementation is done through proxies and not with modification of your bytecode.

-  Spring AOP is basically a proxy created from the container, so you can use AOP only for spring beans.
+  Spring AOP is basically a proxy instnace created by the container, so spring-AOP can only be applied to Spring beans.
 AspectJ AOP can be used to any java instances (beans or not-beans)

 - joinpoint definition.
+  1. spring-AOP can only be applied to Spring beans.
+AspectJ AOP can be used to any java instances (beans or not-beans).
-  the joinpoint definition in Spring-aop is restricted to method definition.
+  2. the joinpoint definition in Spring-aop is restricted to method definition.
 While with AspectJ you can use the aspect in both methods and fields.

 - runtime performance
   If performance under high load is important, you'll want AspectJ which is 9-35x faster than Spring AOP. whether your aspects will be mission critical.

-## Unit test
+## Junit test frameworks

+### junit test v5 programming model: junit-jupiter

+see xjc-svc module tests in xml-json-converter project.

+No @RunWith(), @TestSuite annotations at class level is required.
+Only @Test annotation at method level is required.

+libs:
+	junit-platform-lanucher-1.3.2.jar, junit-platform-engine-1.3.2.jar,
+	junit-jupiter-api-5.3.1.jar, junit-jupiter-engine-5.3.1.jar, junit-jupiter-params-5.3.1.jar
+	mockito-core-2.23.0.jar, mockito-junit-jupiter-2.23.4.jar

+junit-jupiter sample classes:

+	import org.junit.jupiter.api.BeforeAll;
+	import org.junit.jupiter.api.Test;
+	import org.junit.jupiter.api.TestInstance;
+	import org.junit.jupiter.api.TestInstance.Lifecycle;

+	import static org.junit.jupiter.api.Assertions.assertEquals;
+	import static org.junit.jupiter.api.Assertions.assertNotNull;
+	import static org.junit.jupiter.api.Assertions.assertTrue;

+### @RunWith(MockitoJUnitRunner.class)

+lib: mockito-core-2.23.0.jar, mockito-junit-jupiter-2.23.4.jar

+It will not create spring app context container. the test calss instance can not use @Autowired to inject dependency. dependency are assigned explicitly in @Before setup() method.

+in @Before setup() method, do NOT need to explicitly call 'MockitoAnnotations.initMocks(this)' to inject mocks/spys. mocks/spys injection is done automatically.

+	import org.mockito.InjectMock;
+	import org.mockito.Mock;
+	import org.mockito.Spy;
+	import org.mockito.ArgumentCaptor;
+	import org.mockito.Captor;

-### @RunWith(SpringRunner.class)
+### @RunWith(SpringRunner.class) (old. used before junit-jupiter version)

 SpringRunner.class is an alias for the SpringJUnit4ClassRunner.class.
 This class requires JUnit 4.12 or higher.

+libs: spring-test.jar

 It will create a spring app context container containing all the scanned beans. the test class is a bean in the container.

 It can be coded in hybrid:
-- The beans can use @Autowired to inject real(not mocked) beans in container.
+- The test bean can use @Autowired to inject real(not mocked) beans from container.
 - If we want to inject some mocked beans, we can use @InjectMocks, @Mock, @Spy
-- need to call MockitoAnnotations.initMocks(this) explicitly to inject mocks in @Before setup() method
+- in @Before setup() method, explicitly call MockitoAnnotations.initMocks(this) to trigger Mock/Spy instances injection

-@Mock - create a stub (a dummy object with no state, void method body).
+@Mock - create a stub (a dummy object with no state, void method body, return null or zero).
-@Spy - create a real object with memeber varialbes and method implementations.
+@Spy - create a real object with field varialbes and method implementations, return real value.

 Sample: